digitaldan/openhab2-addons-archived/bundles/org.openhab.binding.qolsysiq/README.md

 # Qolsys IQ Binding

 This binding directly controls a [Qolsys IQ](https://qolsys.com/security/) security panel.
 This allows for local monitoring of alarm and zone statuses as well as arming, disarming and triggering alarms.

 ![Qolsys IQ 4](doc/qolsysiq4.png)

 ## Supported Things

 - `Qolsys IQ Panel Bridge`: A Qolsys panel (all current models, which is 2 and 4 at the time of writing).
 Uses the ThingTypeUID `panel`
 - `Qolsys IQ Partition Bridge`: A logical partition which can be armed, disarmed, and is responsible for managing zones.
 Uses the ThingTypeUID `partition`
 - `Qolsys IQ Zone Thing`: A generic zone sensor.
 Uses the ThingTypeUID `zone`

 ## Discovery

 ### Qolsys IQ Panel (Bridge)

 The Qolsys IQ Panel must be manually added using a host name or ip address along with a secure access token from the panel settings.
 To enable 3rd party control and retrieve the access token follow the following steps on the security panel touch screen:

 `Settings` --> `Advanced Settings` --> `Installation` --> `Dealer Settings` -> `6 Digit User Code` (set to enabled)

 `Settings` --> `Advanced Settings` --> `Installation` --> `Devices` --> `Wi-Fi Devices` --> `Control4` (set to enabled)

-Panel will reboot
+ *Panel will reboot*

 `Settings` --> `Advanced Settings` --> `Installation` --> `Devices` --> `Wi-Fi Devices` --> `Reveal Secure Token` (copy token to use in panel configuration)

+At this point you may add the panel thing in openHAB using the secure token along with the IP or host name of the panel.

 ### Partition (Bridge)